sonic-net/SONiC/doc/oomd/SONiC OOM daemon.md

   - Change OOMD high-water/low-water mark and check the OOMD will be triggered correctly:
   ```
       Verify when system memory utilzation reach high-water mark OOMD triggered.
-      Verify when OOMD triggered, been terminated to free enough memory to low-water mark.
+      Verify when OOMD triggered, non-critical process been terminated to free enough memory to low-water mark.
-      Verify when OOMD triggered, the system process are healthy.
+      Verify when OOMD triggered, the critical process are healthy.
   ```

   - Change OOMD user/group config and check the OOMD terminate process correctly: